one-data-model/language/sdf.md

 An odmProduct provides the level of abstraction for representing a unique product or a profile for a standardized type of product, for example a "device type" definition with required minimum functionality.

-Products may be composed of Objects and Things at the high level, and may contain their own definitions of Properties, Actions, and Events that can be used to extend or complete the included Object definitions.
+Products may be composed of Objects and Things at the high level, and may include their own definitions of Properties, Actions, and Events that can be used to extend or complete the included Object definitions.

 Product definitions may set optional defaults and constant values for specific use cases, for example units, range, and scale settings for properties, or available parameters for Actions.